Whoever said “there’s no such thing as a free lunch” apparently hadn’t heard of small business grants.

 There are several different grant programs, and award amounts vary greatly, from $250 to $250,000 and upwards.

-The Wells Fargo Community Investment program offers grants to non-profit orgs and educational programs in every state.
+The Wells Fargo Community Investment program offers grants to non-profit organizations and educational programs in every state.

 You can apply year-round.